Reel & Make Believe | A Love Letter to Longlegs

 Closer to release date we got a very important little tidbit that upped the ante and horror fans across the globe took a collective bated breath.
 Seemingly overnight people were comparing Longlegs to Silence of the Lambs and it deepened the curiosity.
 Was this simply because Maika Monroe played an FBI agent, or did Longlegs play macabre dress up reminiscent of Buffalo Bill?
 Or both?
 Or some fun new adjacent concept?
 I was pretty much foaming at the mouth to find out.

 Unfortunately, my viewing experience was not at all how I imagined it would be.
 I’m a creature of neurodivergent habits, and I expected to watch it for the first time in my favorite chain theater (Regal Dania Beach).
 The vibes ended up being the actual worst.
-I was on vacation with my boyfriend to his hometown in Connecticut for a few days but I couldn’t wait until we were back home to see it.
+I was on vacation in Connecticut for a few days but I couldn’t wait until we were back home to see it.
 Not even 20 minutes into being at the Airbnb I missed a step that left me with an injured foot and bruised ribs.
 That couldn’t keep me away from Longlegs on opening night, but I was in excruciating pain through the whole watch and ended up having to crawl out of the theater because I couldn’t walk.
 Dedication to the bit or actual madness?
 Idk and idc.

 Longlegs Poster #4 of 9